OliverCardoza/OliverCardoza.github.io/_posts/2016-09-11-ledger-exercise-best-credit-card.markdown

 title:  "Ledger Exercise: Best Credit Card"
 date:   2016-06-18 14:53:00
 ---
 Recently I was talking with some friends about credit cards; specifically which one offers the best rewards.
 At some point during the conversation I realized that my work with [Ledger](http://ledger-cli.org) had set me up to provide an interesting case study.
 It could also settle whether we were all being silly and debating over superficial gains.
-Skip to the end if you just want to see the fancy graph result.
+If math and accounting bores you then you should skip to the end to see the fancy graph result.

 So first I decided to pick my candidate cards to compare.
 I only chose cards which return cash or reward points that are pinned to a dollar value (e.g. 1 point == $0.01).
 I avoid other cards because without having reward points pinned the reward company can change the value whenever they want.
 For example if a flight from Toronto to Vancouver was worth 1000 Aeroplan points what's the dollar value per point?
-Well the answer is that the flight dollar and point value can change daily.
+Well the answer is that the flight dollar and point value can change daily making it hard to evaluate.

 Ok back to candidate cards, I selected these three which I'm considering: